tonton-pixel/vade-mecum-shelf/README.md

 ## Using

-You can [download the latest release](https://github.com/tonton-pixel/vade-mecum-shelf/releases) for Mac OS X.
+You can [download the latest release](https://github.com/tonton-pixel/vade-mecum-shelf/releases) for macOS.

 ## License